panzerdp/dmitripavlutin.com/content/posts/120-this-interview-questions/index.md

 `object.getMessage()` is a method invocation, that's why `this` inside the method equals `object`.

-You can see also a variable declaration `const message = 'Hello, Earth!'` inside the method.
-This variable doesn't influence the value of `this.message`.
+There's also a variable declaration `const message = 'Hello, Earth!'` inside the method.
+The variable doesn't influence anyhow the value of `this.message`.
 </details>

 ## Question 2: A new cat